Royal tern: Feeding

 The royal tern typically feeds in small secluded bodies of water such as estuaries, mangroves, and lagoons.
 Also, but less frequently, the royal tern will hunt for fish in open water, typically within about 100 m of the shore.
 The royal tern feeds in salt water and on very rare occasions in fresh water.
 When feeding they fly long distances from the colony to forage.
 The royal tern feeds by diving into the water from heights near 9 m.
-They usually feed alone or in groups of two or three, but on occasion they feed in large groups when hunting large schools of fish.
+They usually feed alone or in groups of two or three but on occasion, they feed in large groups when hunting large schools of fish.

 The royal tern usually feeds on small fish such as anchovies, weakfish, and croakers.
-Fish are their main source of food but they also eat insects, shrimp, and crabs.
+Fish are their main source of food but they also eat insects, shrimp,crabs, and hatchling sea turtles.
 The royal tern feeds on small crabs, such as young blue crabs that swim near the surface of the water.
 When feeding on small crabs the royal tern does not use its normal plunge-dive technique, but instead uses short shallow dives so that they are concealed from their prey.
 The royal tern also uses this technique when hunting flying fish.

 Breeding

 The royal tern nests on island beaches or isolated beaches with limited predators.
 It lays one or two eggs, usually in a scrape, an area on the ground where a tern has made a small hole to lay its eggs.
 In some cases, tern eggs are laid directly on the ground, not in a scrape.
 The eggs incubate from 25 to 30 days; after the eggs hatch the chicks remain in the scrape for about a week.
 About two weeks after hatching the chicks gather into groups called a crèche.
 When the chicks are in the crèche, they are primarily fed by their parents who recognize their offspring by their voice and looks.
 While the chicks are in the crèche, they usually roam freely around the colony.
-In a large colony there can be thousands of chicks in the crèche.
-When the chicks are a month old they fledge or start to fly.
+In a large colony, there can be thousands of chicks in the crèche.
+When the chicks are a month old they fledge or start to fly; after fledging, the young remain dependent on their parents for food and protection until they are 5–8 months old.
 Royal terns mature around the age of 4 years, after which they build their own nests and reproduce.